darth-c0d3r/neural-question-generation/benchmark/README.md

 |           16           | 3.9262 | 4.8438 | 6.0295 |
 |           32           | 7.5984 | 9.0678 | 12.080 |

-All numbers are reported for the average time taken (in seconds) to finish a single batch.
+All numbers are reported for the average time taken (in seconds) to finish a single batch. <br>
 Use these raw numbers as reference for comparison with other benchmarks.

 ## 3. Effect of Quantization

-Model: `sshleifer/distilbart-cnn-6-6`
+Model: `sshleifer/distilbart-cnn-6-6` <br>
 Device: `CPU (Quantization only supports CPU)`

 **Beam Size = 1 [Greedy Decoding]**